ZahraDehghani99/Commands/README.md

 ```

 ## Copy file to another ubuntu system Using SCP
+SCP or secure copy is a means of securley transferring files between two machines on a network.
 ```
 scp [path to source file] [user_name@remote_host]:[path to destination file]
 ```